ericminikel/cureffi/contact.md

 header: true
 ---

-For media inquiries, please contact Paul Goldsmith <paulg@broadinstitute.org> or the Broad media line at 617-714-8600.
+For media inquiries, please contact the Broad Institute media line at 617-714-8600.

 For all other inquiries, please use the form below.
 I can also be reached on Twitter: [@cureffi](http://twitter.com/cureffi).
 Please note that I cannot respond to requests for help with the diagnosis or treatment of any disease.